Building Livelihoods Project locations

 In Peblig near Caernarfon, our partners were Sylfaen.
 This project worked with young unemployed people on a large housing estate.

-Homeless or vulnerably housed people were offered support by our project with The Wallich in Ebbw Vale.
-The Wallich also addresses drug and alcohol dependency issues.
+Homeless or vulnerably housed people were offered support in Ebbw Vale by our project with The Wallich who also address drug and alcohol dependency issues.

-We also worked with South Riverside Community Development Centre in Cardiff to help black and minority ethnic (BME) women and men boost their employability and quality of life.
+In Cardiff, we worked with South Riverside Community Development Centre to help Black and Minority Ethnic (BME) women and men boost their employability and quality of life.

-In Swansea, we worked with BME people to improve their skills and employability.
-We work with the African Community Centre.
+In Swansea, the project worked with refugee and asylum-seeking adults to improve their skills, confidence and social networks with partner the African Community Centre.

-In Rhyl, our project was aimed at older people in the town, many of whom live in bedsits and find work hard to come by.
-Our partner here is Denbighshire Voluntary Services Council.
+In Rhyl, our project was aimed at older people in the town at risk of homelessness, many of whom live in bedsits and find work hard to come by.
+Our partner was Denbighshire Voluntary Services Council.

-In Wrexham we worked with the Caia Park Partnership to support vulnerable and hard-to-reach residents on a housing estate to improve their lives.
+In Wrexham we worked with Caia Park Partnership to support vulnerable and hard-to-reach residents on a housing estate to improve their lives.